Extinction time in growth models subject to geometric catastrophes: Models and Results

-It is clear that when the survival probability is positive, the extinction mean time for the processes $\MCO$ and $\MCI$ is infinity.
-In the next results, we derive the extinction mean time when extinction occurs almost surely, when $d=2$ and $d=3$.
+It is clear that when the survival probability is positive, the mean extinction time for the processes $\MCO$ and $\MCI$ is infinite.
+In the next results, we derive the mean extinction time when extinction occurs almost surely, when $d=2$ and $d=3$.

 \begin{theorem} Let $\tau_d^o$ the extinction time of the process $\MCO$. \begin{itemize} \item[$(i)$] If $p < \displaystyle\frac{1}{\lambda+1}$, then $\mathbb{E}[\tau_2^o]= \displaystyle\left(1 + \frac{1}{\lambda p}\right)\ln\left(\frac{1-p}{1-p-\lambda p}\right). $\\ If $p = \displaystyle\frac{1}{\lambda+1}$, then $\mathbb{E}[\tau_2^o]=\infty.$ \item[$(ii)$] If $p < \displaystyle\frac{\lambda + 1}{2 \lambda^2 + 2 \lambda + 1},$ then